 - The condition gets complicated to peritonsillar abscess

 Viral or bacterial tonsillitis is contagious in nature.
 Tonsillectomy is the best option to cure recurrent or chronic tonsillitis.

 Tonsillectomy is the most effective treatment option one can opt for.
-This painless procedure at Pristyn Care is the fastest option for tonsillitis patients looking for a permanent cure.
+This procedure at Pristyn Care is the fastest option for tonsillitis patients looking for a permanent cure.
 Want to know more about tonsillectomies?
 Contact us today!